Bank of England nudges rates up again but says it's ready to act forcefully

 Sterling fell more than a cent against the U.S. dollar before recovering its losses while British government bond yields rocketed.

-Investors moved to price in a more than 50% chance of a 50 basis-point rise at the BoE's next scheduled meeting on Aug.
-4, although some analysts thought Britain's poor economic outlook would stay its hand.
+Investors moved to price in a more than 60% chance of a 50 basis-point rise at the BoE's next scheduled meeting on Aug.
+4, although economists debated whether the BoE's new language really tilted towards aggressive action in coming months.

-"The Bank of England was the earliest of its peers to begin policy normalisation, and now faces some of the most acute risks to near-term growth," Vivek Paul, UK Chief Investment Strategist, BlackRock Investment Institute, said.
+JPMorgan said the BoE's line on acting forcefully was hawkish and opened the door to bigger rate hikes.

-"That means the Bank is further along in the journey to get rates to a neutral level – and likely to serve as a case study of how central banks will enact monetary policy as recession risks increase."
+"We are putting in a 50 bp hike for August in anticipation the BoE will not get better news on inflation persistence any time soon," said JPMorgan economist Allan Monks.

 As in May, MPC members Catherine Mann, Jonathan Haskel and Michael Saunders voted for a bigger, 50 basis-point increase.